StoreConnect and Salesforce org compatibility guide

 Next steps

-If all checks pass, you are ready to proceed with the StoreConnect installation.
-See Install StoreConnect to a Salesforce trial org to get started.
+If all checks pass, you are ready to install StoreConnect.
+See explore StoreConnect in a Salesforce trial org to evaluate it first, or the quick start to install into your own org.

 If you identified gaps, use the guidance below to determine who can help resolve them.